-The Municipality requires that any private water to be discharged into the City sewer system must have a permit or agreement in place in order to discharge; this applies to all water not purchased from the City water supply.
+The Municipality requires that any private water to be discharged into the municipal sewer system must have a permit or agreement in place in order to discharge; this applies to all water not purchased from the municipal water supply.
 For temporary dewatering during the construction phase, this includes all groundwater and storm water that is collected or encountered during site excavation.
 For the PWDS, this includes all groundwater that is constantly pumped as a result of the PWDS elevation located below the groundwater table elevation or through storm water infiltration.

-The groundwater quality sample collected in April 2023 indicates that groundwater onsite can be discharged to the city sanitary or combined sewer system with filtration/treatment for Biological Oxygen Demand (BOD).
-A filtration/treatment system for BOD and manganese will be required prior to discharging to the storm sewer system.
+The groundwater quality sample collected in April 2023 indicates that groundwater onsite can be discharged to the municipal sanitary or combined sewer system with filtration/treatment for Biological Oxygen Demand (BOD) and Carbonaceous Biochemical Oxygen Demand (CBOD).
+A filtration/treatment system for BOD, CBOD, and manganese will be required prior to discharging to the storm sewer system.
 A dewatering contractor should be approached to explore the possibility of treatment if discharge to the storm sewer is required.